-Turning a critical eye to the Hooyman, our testers had some difficulty identifying much about this shovel they didn't like.
+When we turned a critical eye to the Hooyman, we didn't find much to dislike about this shovel.
 A lighter shovel would be better for general shoveling (moving material from point A to point B), but it wouldn't be as durable for prying up rocks and the general abuse shovels endure.
-It has a small pocket on the back of the blade where the blade connects to the shaft.
-We experienced some dirt built-up here when working with mud, but this was hardly enough to affect our digging and easily sprayed away with the hose at the end of the day.
-All in all, if you're looking for the most versatile all-purpose shovel, the Hooyman is your best tool.
+There is a small pocket on the back of the blade where the blade connects to the shaft.
+We experienced some dirt build-up here when working with mud, but this didn't affect our digging and hosed off easily when we were finished for the day.
+Overall, if you're looking for the most versatile all-purpose shovel, the Hooyman is your best tool.

 Ready for the long haul, the Fiskars Long Handle garden shovel is the burliest shovel we tested.
-In our pry tests, this shovel's handle didn't flex noticeably at all, even under the 150 lbs of one of our testers.
-It's the only No. 2-style digging shovel in our review that has a handle welded directly to the blade, and it has a huge step with great traction for plunging into dense sediment.
+In our pry tests, our 150 lb tester could not detect any flex in this shovel's handle.
+It's the only No. 2-style digging shovel in our review with a handle welded directly to the blade, and it has a huge step with great traction for plunging into dense sediment.
 On top of its solid construction, the Fiskars shovel has an angled handle that makes shoveling from waist height easier and gives it a greater rise angle while allowing the shovel handle to be closer to your body when the blade is perpendicular to the ground.

-This shovel weighs 6 pounds and is heavier than most of its competitors, almost twice as heavy as some.
-This isn't a big impingement for digging, but for shoveling, the extra weight adds up quickly as you move the weight of the shovel along with dirt or gravel you're transporting throughout the day.
-The downside to the blade being welded to the handle is that if the handle does break, you'll need to send it back to Fiskars for replacement rather than replace it in the field.
-If your shovel technique involves lots of plunging, jumping, hacking, smashing, and general aggression towards the ground, this is the shovel for you.
+Weighing in at 6 pounds, Fiskars Long Handle is heavier than many other contenders — almost twice as heavy as some.
+While this doesn't hinder digging ability, for shoveling, the extra weight adds up quickly as you move the weight of the shovel in addition to the dirt or gravel you're transporting throughout the day.
+The disadvantage to the blade and handle being welded together is that if the handle does break, you'll need to send it back to Fiskars for replacement instead of replacing it in the field.
+If your tasks or techniques typically involve lots of plunging, jumping, hacking, smashing, and general aggression toward the ground, this is the shovel we'd recommend.

-The Radius Garden Root Slayer is an awesome tool for landscapers and gardeners whose main tasks are planting and repotting, but it's still heavy duty enough for more aggressive digging and root cutting (AKA slaying).
-It's round, ergonomic handle and 45" shaft make it perfect for those crouching or working on their knees, while its large steps give you more power and leverage than the typical short, lightweight garden trowel.
+The Radius Garden Root Slayer is an awesome tool for landscapers and gardeners whose main tasks are planting and repotting.
+However, it's still heavy-duty enough for more aggressive digging and root cutting (AKA slaying).
+Its round, ergonomic handle and 45" shaft make it perfect for those crouching or working on their knees, while its large steps give you more power and leverage than the typical short, lightweight garden trowel.
 The blade is serrated on either side.
-While we managed to eventually see through a 4" diameter branch, our testers found it very useful to make small cuts through roots and thinner branches without needing to switch tools.
+While we eventually managed to saw through a 4" diameter branch, our testers found it very useful to make small cuts through roots and thinner branches without needing to switch tools.

-The Root Slayer falls into some of the trappings as other specialized shovel tools.
-While its blade is wider and more suited to earth-moving than the narrow-bladed Root Assassin, it still can't hold a candle to a standard, longer handed shovel, which we believe is mandatory for all-day digging work.
+The Root Slayer falls into some of the traps of other specialized shovel tools.
+While its blade is wider and more suited to earth-moving than the narrow-bladed Root Assassin, it still can't hold a candle to a standard, longer-handled shovel, which we believe is mandatory for all-day digging work.
 However, if your main demands of a shovel are breaking up rooty soil and digging smaller, precise holes for your plants, the Root Slayer has you covered.

-During our shovel testing, we discovered that not all fiberglass handles are created equal.
-While some flexed almost to the breaking point, the handle of the Bully Tools 14-gauge Round Point held strong while we pried and levered rocks and roots from the earth.
-The blade has one of the few closed backs in our test, which is excellent in mud , since it won't get clogged and heavy with dirt.
+During shovel testing, we discovered that not all fiberglass handles are created equal.
+While some flexed almost to the breaking point, the handle of the Bully Tools 14-Gauge Round Point shovel held strong while we pried and levered rocks and roots from the earth.
+The blade has one of the few closed backs in our test, which is excellent for muddy jobs since it won't get clogged and heavy with dirt.
 The blade's overall construction is super impressive, down to the welded I-beam construction and huge 1.5" steps.

 This is a shovel of the highest quality.
 It narrowly misses the mark as our favorite because of its weight.
 Compared to the competition, it's too heavy for an all-around gardening shovel, though it's well suited for heavier digging jobs.
 This shovel is advertised as having no seam on the ferrule, but the model we tested has one such seam, though it showed no signs of separating or bending under stress.

-While the Mini D is much better suited for digging than a narrow handheld trowel, it simply can't compete with its bigger cousins.
-Though the specialized root busting shovels in our review are only a little bit larger than the Bond Mini D, they are much better at digging through compact, rooty soils.
-The product description for this shovel advertises a metal handle, which is very obviously incorrect in the model we purchased.
-We like that the shaft is lighter weight fiberglass, but we're not happy with the plastic D-handle that we expected to be made from a stronger metal.
+While the Mini D is more suitable for digging than a narrow handheld trowel, it simply can't compete with its bigger cousins.
+The specialized root-busting shovels we reviewed are slightly larger than this one, but they're much better at digging through compact, rooty soils.
+The product description for this shovel advertises a metal handle, which is obviously incorrect in the model we purchased.
+We like that the shaft is lighter weight fiberglass, but we're not happy with the plastic D-handle we expected to be made from a stronger metal.

 Why You Should Trust Us